 This program funds operations of approximately 40 of the 90 units of new family shelter as part of the Community Shelter Strategy that was funded in Safety off the Streets - Family Shelter (30203) in FY 2025.

-Program #30204 - Safety off the Streets - Domestic Violence Shelter

-Department: Homeless Services Department Program Contact: Daniel Field
+Services were previous funded with One-Time-Only Metro SHS funding are now funded with General Fund.

+Multnomah County v off the Streets - Domestic Violence Sheltor FY 2026 Adopted Flogram #30204 - Salety on the Streets - Domestic Violence e Shelter Department: Homeless Services Department Program Contact: Daniel Field Program Offer Type: Operating Program Offer Stage: Adopted Related Programs: Program Characteristics s: